vaibhav2216/Short-movie-using-VRML/README.md

 # Short-movie-using-VRML
-Computer Graphics Basic Project using VRML.
+Computer Graphics:- Basic Project using VRML.

 Problem Statement: Make a short movie using VRML.